maxlapshin/stockdb/README.md

 Now lets explain, what is happening.

 * Open appender.
-Stock name should be a symbol, date should either erlang date {YYYY,MM,DD}, either a string "YYYY-MM-DD".
+Stock name should be a symbol, date should either erlang date `{YYYY,MM,DD}`, either a string `"YYYY-MM-DD"`.
 * Don't forget to specify proper depth.
 If you skip it, default depth is 1 and you will save only best bid and best ask
-* Specify also {scale, 1000} option, if you want to store quotes with precision less than 1 cent.
-Stockdb stores your prices as int: round(Price*Scale)
+* Specify also `{scale, 1000}` option, if you want to store quotes with precision less than 1 cent.
+Stockdb stores your prices as int: `round(Price*Scale)`
 * Now append market data.
 * Market data is following: ```{md, UtcMilliseconds, [{L1BidPrice,L1BidSize},{L2BidPrice,L2BidSize}..], [{L1AskPrice,L2AskSize}..]}```
 * You can include ```-include_lib("stockdb/include/stockdb.hrl").``` to use ```#md{}``` and ```#trade{}``` records

 Now take a look at db/stock folder.
-There you can see new file db/stock/NASDAQ.AAPL-2012-01-15.stock and now you can read back stocks from it.
+There you can see new file `db/stock/NASDAQ.AAPL-2012-01-15.stock` and now you can read back stocks from it.

 Reader